 Lori is the author of Project-Based Homeschooling, a book that continues to influence how I approach my two kids’ education.
-She guest-posted here a few months ago about her journey as an author, and her blog is always inspiring me to not only educate my kids with more passion, freedom, and intention, but to pursue my own work with the same joy.
+Her blog is always inspiring me to not only educate my kids with more passion, freedom, and intention, but to pursue my own work with the same joy.

 Clearly, I respect the woman.
 So back before I’d spoken with her personally, I was pretty excited that she liked what I’d had to say about one of her posts.

 She favorited me again not too long after.
 I did a fist pump–I was on a roll!

 Then I noticed a pattern.
 Every time I sent out a tweet to Lori, she favorited it.
 Not just tweets that complimented her, or her site, or were witty.
 No, she favorited tweets like “Thx 4 the RT”.

 That’s when I realized: Lori is just really enthusiastic.
 Like crazy enthusiastic.